jsdealy/latin/miscellae/guideToLatinConversation.md

 I tell the thing as it is.

-What do they say con-
-cerning the death of
+What do they say concerning the death of my brother?
-my brother?

 This is a secret, tell it
 to nobody.

-You may tell it to him-
-self if you wish.
+You may tell it to himself if you wish.

 He speaks well.